Airports in Edinburgh

 Getting to the city

-Airlink 100 buses connect the airport and the city centre every 10 minutes, from early morning until after midnight, and cost £4; the journey takes approximately 30 minutes.
+Airlink 100 buses connect the airport and the city centre every 10 minutes, from early morning until after midnight, and cost around £4; the journey takes approximately 30 minutes.
 There are many alternative buses, including Night Bus N22, Service 35 and Jat 747, that run to the city centre via a couple of stops en route.
 Stops for public buses are situated on the terminal forecourt road outside the main entrance.

 GMT (GMT +1 from last Sunday in March to the last Sunday in October).